PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image108.png"
-style="width:5.04472in;height:2.6763in" />
+style="width:4.7539in;height:2.52201in" />

-Once again, always strive to use localize techniques that lower the overhead of adding new languages over time.
+Once again, always strive to use localize techniques that lower the overhead of adding new languages in the future.

 You've now seen how to generate the two translation tables named **Translated Month Names Table** and **Translated Day Names Table**.
 The